 Course level Competencies that will be developed Target 100-level courses Acquire knowledge and develop the mindset that is essential to study at the Institute, irrespective of school or department.
 200-level courses Acquire basic knowledge, receive education, and develop linguistic skills that are generally required at the student's affiliated school and department.
 Develop the creativity and imagination based on the student's field of expertise. (+) Understand the relationship between required courses and acquire specialized knowledge using the English language.
 Bachelor's Degree 300-level courses Acquire knowledge, receive education, and develop linguistic and expressive skills that are required at the student's school or department.
-Acquire knowledge related to the student's field of expertise and in other fields of study. (+) In addition to the major, acquire basic knowledge of a minor field in a systematic manner.
-Program 400-level courses Acquire a deep understanding and knowledge of the major field in English.
+Acquire knowledge related to the student's field of expertise and in other fields 400-level courses Acquire a deep understanding and knowledge of the major field in English.
 Receive education essential for graduate students.

-Master's

 500-level courses Acquire a deep understanding and knowledge of fields related to the major as well as in other fields of study in English. (+) In addition to the major, acquire specialized knowledge of a minor field in a systematic manner.
-Degree

-Program

-Professional

-Master's

-Degree

-Program

-600-level courses Carry out research on advanced topics in specialized fields and present findings Doctoral

-in an international stage.
-Degree
+Master's Degree Program Professional Master's Degree Program 600-level courses Carry out research on advanced topics in specialized fields and present findings in an international stage.
 Acquire skills to form research questions.
-Program
+Doctoral Degree Program